 The first thing you need to do is measure the body and neck of the guitar.
 Measure the front and back sides but not the back because when you will sew the pieces together you will leave a little slack anyway, to cover both sides of the guitar.
 While measuring you should add approximately six inches in all directions in order to include the sides of the guitar and the extra slack required for the sewing.
 Acoustic guitars are larger than other types of guitars; therefore if you use the same guidelines to make the case of an electric guitar you should calculate six to eight inches.

-Start cutting out the 4 pieces of the cloth you have bought for the case according to the measurements you made earlier.
+Start cutting out the four pieces of the cloth you have bought for the case according to the measurements you made earlier.

 Step 3 - Start Sewing the Pieces

-Take the main 2 pieces of the cloth and line them up on top of each other.
+Take the main two pieces of the cloth and line them up on top of each other.
 Start sewing the outer edges of the cloth.
 You should leave a small gap as you approach the top.
-You should repeat the same step with the remaining 2 pieces of cloth you have cut.
+Repeat the same step with the remaining two pieces of cloth you have cut.
 Place your index finger inside the gap you have left in both pieces and pull the cloth inside out in order to stuff the cloth with cotton.
-Once you do so, you should sew the holes and close them.
-Take the 2 panels, line them up and sew them together.
+Once you do so, sew the holes and close them.
+Take the two panels, line them up and sew them together.
 Leave the one side of each panel open and turn the pieces inside out to have the seam on the inside.

 Step 4 - Sew the Zipper

-If you use used materials make sure they do not have any traces of mildew.
+Make sure materials do not have any traces of mildew.